-When I started putting together a list of for this second series of Christmas cookies, I kept going back to this one particular recipe that had caught my attention a year ago.
+When I started putting together a list of for this second series of Christmas cookies, I kept going back to these Pistachio Pudding Cookies.
+The recipe caught my attention a year ago.
 The recipe is from a fellow food blogger friend, Elaine Benoit, who blogs over at Dishes Delish.

 She published her recipe last December and I couldn’t possibly put together Lord Byron’s 24 Cookies of Christmas – Volume 2 without including her Pistachio Cookies!
 I reached out to Elaine back in September and asked her if she would mind me recreating her recipe and sharing it with my readers.
 She agreed and I couldn’t be more excited!
 Thank you, Elaine!